 Tip Plasty

-Nasal tip plasty is a surgical procedure during which rhinoplasty surgeon changes the shape of the tip of the nose.
+Nasal tip plasty is a surgical procedure during which a rhinoplasty surgeon changes the shape of the tip of the nose.

 What You Should Know About Tip Plasty